 Graduate Pathways to STEM

 The mission of the Bay Area Graduate Pathways to STEM (GPS) program is to equip diverse, innovative leaders with the access, tools, and skills they need to obtain an advanced engineering and science degree.
-Bay Area GPS is a half-day conference where students attend informative workshops addressing the benefits of pursuing an advanced degree (both M.S. and Ph.D.) while also preparing for graduate school and the application process.
+Bay Area GPS is a one-day conference where students attend informative workshops addressing the benefits of pursuing an advanced degree (both M.S. and Ph.D.) while also preparing for graduate school and the application process.
 Bay Area GPS is sponsored jointly by the the UC Berkeley College of Engineering and the Stanford School of Engineering.

 Why should I attend Bay Area GPS?

 Students attending the Bay Area GPS will have access to information for applying to graduate school, understand how graduate school can benefit their education and future goals, learn how to prepare a graduate school application, network with peers who will also be applying to graduate school and meet current students to learn more about life as a graduate student.

 Program highlights include:

 - Graduate school prep